-Organizations can manage system accessibility for all their Frontline products through a single page titled "Manage User Access."
+This article explains how organizations can manage system accessibility for all their Frontline products through a single page titled "Manage User Access."
 From here, Administrators can send application invites, review account statuses, and permit or deny access to any Frontline product affiliated with their organization.

 Click a hyperlink below to jump to that topic: